-Any employee, who believes that he/she has a grievance, as defined above, shall discuss his/her complaint with such management official in the department in which he/she works or as the department head may designate.
+Any employee, who believes that they have a grievance, as defined above, shall discuss their complaint with such management official in the department in which they work or as the department head may designate.
 The management official has ten (10) calendar days from the date of the informal discussion to verbally respond to the employee.